Skip to main content

 • Unvaccinated:

-Inactivated vaccine: Dependent upon on manufacturer’s product recommendation, the vaccine may be a two or three dose series with a 3 to 4-week interval between doses (IM), with the last dose administered 4-6 weeks pre-partum
+Inactivated vaccine: dependent on manufacturer’s product recommendation, the vaccine may be a two- or three-dose series with a three- to four-week interval between doses (IM), with the last dose administered

 • Vaccinated: